Unfortunately, try as we might... we just can't seem to read minds or hire anyone with "Charles Xavier like powers."

 - What actions do you want visitors to take?

 - What are the goals or conversion points a visitor takes?
-For instance, email opt-ins (leads), phone calls (leads), purchase, etc.
+For instance, email opt-ins (leads), phone calls (leads), purchases, etc.

 - What is the value of each of these actions?

-- What's the profit for each action?
+- What's the profit for each action and how many do they need each month?
 For instance, if a purchase is worth $10, and for every 10 email sign-ups you make a purchase, then each email signup is worth $1

 - Where and when should your ads be running?